n1ght-w0lf/n1ght-w0lf.github.io/_posts/Tutorials/2023-06-15-dotnet-string-decryptor.md

 file_module.Write("out.bin", options)
 ```

-# Testing and Final notes
+# Testing and final notes

 Let's run the script on the sample we have and see the results.